-Although we used to be able to search the library catalog for eBooks as well as many other things (and while eBooks do still show up in a Summon search that searches everything we own), the best way to search for eBooks is by searching each eBook database itself individually.
+Although you can search the library catalog for eBooks as well as many other things (and while eBooks do still show up in a Summon search that searches everything we own), the best way to search for eBooks is by searching each eBook database itself individually.
 One of the reasons is that by doing so, the eBook databases are able to search every single word of every single eBook for the terms you input.
 This allows you to find very specific information or otherwise-hard-to-locate information, which you might not be able to do otherwise.
 Several eBook databases that have eBooks on a variety of topics are listed in the box below.

 When searching eBook databases, you can be much more specific in your search than you can searching our catalog for print books, and you can use several keywords at a time since they search every word of every single e-book in the many thousands in its collection.